The Sports Legends

 The likes of Eusebio, Luis Figo, and Cristiano Ronaldo are probably the most common Portuguese attacking legends that are familiar to football fans.
 We will be looking at another Portuguese attacking magician here though, who often got overshadowed from the spotlight.

 The player is Nuno Gomes, who was one of Portugal's most recognisable attacking players during the 1990s and 2000s.
 He was a consistent goal scorer for the national side, and was applauded for his brilliant link-up play as well.
-Let us take a look at his Portugal career.

 Who is Nuno Gomes and what is his legacy in Portuguese football?